Zachary200114/To-Do-List-Application/README.md

 - Only accepts numerical input for task removal.
 - Does not save tasks after closing the app.

-## 🤝 Contributing

-Feel free to fork this repository, make improvements, and submit pull requests!

-## 📄 License

-This project is released under the **MIT License**.

----

 ⭐ Enjoy managing your tasks efficiently with this fun Pygame project!